BioinformaticsStudy/CPFNN/README.md

 To use the GEO_parser.py, you need to provide a txt file named geo_info.txt which records information about GEO file you want to use.
 You also need to download the cleaned_sites_common.txt file to help parse to filter the unrelated columns.
 Each line is a GEO dataset.
 The format of geo_info.txt is following:

-GEO_Dataset_ID, identified_age_string, identified_disease_string, identified_healthy_string ,tissue_type_label, tissue_type_name
+GEO_Dataset_ID, identified_age_string, identified_disease_status, identified_healthy_label ,tissue_type_label, tissue_type_name

 0 is for missing column.

-One specific example is provied below and more specific examples can be found on geo_info.txt.

-GSE67530,characteristics_ch1.1.age,characteristics_ch1.3.ards,NA,0,0
+EX:
+GSE87650,characteristics_ch1.,characterist, HL, characteristics_ch1.0.cell type, Whole blood
+GSE61151,characteristics_ch1.,0,            0 , 0                              , 0

+For more specific examples, please to check geo_dict.txt.